Introduction

 • Self-assembly: Adatom movement enables formation of ordered structures

-From a machine learning perspective, adatom diffusion is a good test case because:
+From a machine learning perspective, adatom diffusion is an ideal test case because:

-• The underlying physics is well-understood, giving us ground truth for validation
+• Well-understood physics provides ground truth for validation

-• Behavior changes significantly with temperature and atomic species
+• Behavior varies significantly with temperature and atomic species

 Why Cu(100)?

-Cu(100) surfaces are well-studied in the literature, making them good benchmarks.
-The face-centered cubic (fcc) structure creates clear diffusion pathways, and copper’s moderate binding energy means we can observe diffusion at reasonable temperatures without requiring extreme computational resources.
+Cu(100) surfaces are well-studied in literature, making them excellent benchmarks.
+The face-centered cubic (fcc) structure creates clear diffusion pathways, and copper’s moderate binding energy lets us observe diffusion at reasonable temperatures without extreme computational demands.

 Simulation Overview